PPatricc/Domain-Specific-Speech-Recognition/README.md

 python src/dataset_creation.py
 ```

-2. Fine-Tune the Model with LoRA (data preprocessing included)
+2. Fine-Tune the Model with LoRA (data preprocessing included) - please remember to delete the placeholder in the folder and do not omit this step, as the model size is to big to be pushed to github repository.
 ```bash
 python src/finetune_lora.py
 ```